AnthonyDF/AnthonyDF/README.md

 I created an [interactive dashboard](http://188.166.201.70:8080/) with Dash (be patient, it can takes a few secs to load).
 It allows to visualize spiders workload and scraping anomalies.
 You will also be able to dive into the second hand market stats and history, very handy if you look for a bike.

 ### 👨‍🏫 Machine learning training (In progress)

+### TODO:
+- Implement celery and redis to improve the UX.
+- Standardize model names with fuzzy matching
+- Deploy ExtraTreesRegressor model to predict price